RexMortem/C_Course-Introduction/README.md

         - The topics in the contents lists are hyperlinks which should make navigating the document much easier
     - Alternatively, you can also read through the markdown file **Session1.md**

-3) If you're really struggling (or if you would like to check your solutions) then you can find sample solutions to exercises from the session inside `cFiles/exerciseSolutions`.
+3) If you're really struggling then you can find sample solutions to exercises from the session inside `cFiles/exerciseSolutions`.
+Do have a look at the solutions after you've written a solution that you're convinced is right; it might give you ideas for how to improve your code.
 Please don't just read the solutions without attempting the exercises `:)`

+## Contact Us

+If there are any problems with the course or suggestions (especially with improving how digestible the content is), then please contact me on discord at **rexmortem60**.